soham0w0sarkar/Todo-app-API/README.md

 - `GET/myTask` - Get all your Tasks
 - `PUT /task/:id` - Update a task by ID
 - `DELETE /task/:id` - Delete a task by ID

+### Events

+- `join` - Emit to join a room
+- `createTask` - Emit to create a new task
+- `updateTask` - Emit to update a task
+- `deleteTask` - Emit to delete a task
+- `newTask` - Emitted when get a new task
+- `updatedTask` - Emitted when a task is updated
+- `deletedTask` - Emitted when a task is deleted
+- `tasks` - Emitted when get all tasks
+- `error` - Emitted when an error occurs

 ### Authentication